brunetto/cv/index.md

 **DevOps Team Leader @ THRON** `March 2023 - Present`

 Take care of the new born infrastructure and automation team with a focus on people well-being.
-Empower people to express their ideas, contribute with their competence and grow their skills.
+Empower people to express their ideas, contribute with their competences and grow their skills.
 Modernize infrastructure evaluating and adopting best-in-class tools to write, build, ship and monitor applications on AWS.
 Actively serve as a bridge between stakeholders and the team finding the best balance between different needs.
 Reorganize workflows to lower friction and let the team get the job done.

 **Software Architect @ THRON** `Oct 2021 - Present`